UnnarThorBachmann/blackjack/README.md

 ##Game Description:

-Guess a number is a simple guessing game.
-Each game begins with a random 'target' number between the minimum and maximum values provided, and a maximum number of 'attempts'.
-'Guesses' are sent to the `make_move` endpoint which will reply with either: 'too low', 'too high', 'you win', or 'game over' (if the maximum number of attempts is reached).
-Many different Guess a Number games can be played by many different Users at any given time.
+Blackjack is a well known card game.
+A game begins with the user and the house having two cards on their hands.
+The user can only view one card of the house.
+He can either 'hit' or 'stand'.
+Upon choosing to 'hit' he gets another card while choosing to 'stand' is a request for no more cards.
+After the user stands it is the house's chance to 'hit' or 'stand'.
+Both players can 'hit' as long as their score is below or equal to 21.
+If the score exceeds 21 it is an automatic loss to either player.

+The hands are scored as a sum of the score of each card on hand.
+The jacks, queens and kings are scored as 10, the aces as either 1 or 11 and other cards as their face value.

 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.